Skip to content

 After that, we can run the scan command:

-spotter --config config.yml scan playbook.yml
+spotter scan --config config.yml playbook.yml

 By default, the CLI will output the scan result in plain text format.
 The --format option allows you to specify the alternative output format of the scan result, such as JSON or YAML.